chenjingze/DRSM/README.md

 * pytorch-msssim

 ## Dataset
 We use a self-built dataset for training.
-If there is a need please contact xwxxmu@gmail.com.

 ## Train
 Set data root in code.
 Then run: